 Funds originate from the USDA Forest Service and are awarded and administered as sub-grants from The Arizona Department of Forestry and Fire Management.
 The maximum award from this program to any single firefighting organization is $10,000 per year.

-The application period for the 2020 grant funding cycle will take place in the winter of 2019.
-We will let you know when the application period opens.
+The application period for the 2021 Volunteer Fire Assistance grants are now open and applications will be accepted through 5pm on February 12, 2021.
 Please note, all applications will now be online only.
 All submittals will be accepted through our grants application portal.
-All necessary documents related to the grants process and instructions can be found on the portal page.
+All necessary documents related to the grants process and instructions can found on the portal page.

 The Volunteer Fire Assistance Grant Program is supported by USDA Forest Service funding.